Drug and Alcohol Rehab for Veterans Near Me

 Veterans who are struggling with an inability to quit using drugs or alcohol may meet criteria for a substance use disorder.
 Signs of a substance use disorder can include:3

-- Taking greater amounts of the drug or taking the drug for a longer duration of time than intended.
+- Taking greater amounts of the drug or drinking for a longer duration of time than intended.

 - Attempting to cut down but being unable to do so.

-- Spending a long time getting, using, or recovering from the drug.
+- Spending a long time getting, using, or recovering from the drug or alcohol use.

-- Having cravings or strong urges to use a drug.
+- Having cravings or strong urges to use a drug or start drinking.

-- Difficulty carrying out responsibilities at home, work, or school because of drug use.
+- Difficulty carrying out responsibilities at home, work, or school.

-- Experiencing social or relationship problems as a result of drug use.
+- Experiencing social or relationship problems as a result of drug and/or alcohol use.

-- Spending less time participating in activities you once enjoyed because of drug use.
+- Spending less time participating in activities you once enjoyed.

-- Using the drug in situations that may cause harm.
+- Using the drug or drinking alcohol in situations that may cause harm.

-- Continuing to use the drug even though drug use causes or worsens physical or psychological problems.
+- Continuing to use the drug or abuse alcohol even though it causes or worsens physical or psychological problems.

-- Needing greater amounts of the drug to feel the desired effects.
+- Needing greater amounts of the drug and/or alcohol to feel the desired effects.

-- Going through withdrawal after lowering the dose of or stopping use of the drug.
+- Going through withdrawal after lowering the dose of or stopping use of the drug and/or alcohol.

 Friends and family members may also notice certain behaviors that may indicate that their loved one is struggling with addiction.
 Other signs of addiction include: